County cuts deal to end fight over Arizona Senate subpoena

 The county agreed to drop a $2.8 million claim it filed with the Senate after election equipment it handed over to the auditor was decertified and needed to be replaced.

-Republican Senate President Karen Fann said the county settled under the threat of losing state money and called it “a victory for election integrity and the Arizona taxpayer.”
+Fann said the county settled under the threat of losing state money and called it “a victory for election integrity and the Arizona taxpayer.”
 She also said there was no damage to the election machines and that they were improperly decertified by Democratic Secretary of State Katie Hobbs.

 Hobbs said she concluded the machines could no longer be used after consulted with experts at the U.S. Department of Homeland Security and others before making her decision.